ljr1981/simple_json/docs/Claude_AI_docs/CRITICAL_PRINCIPLES.md

 		target_modified: a_target /~ old a_target  -- Target was modified
 	end

--- âœ— WRONG - Mixed (modifies parameter AND returns value) bad_merge (a_target: SIMPLE_JSON_OBJECT; a_patch: SIMPLE_JSON_OBJECT): SIMPLE_JSON_OBJECT
+-- Ã¢Å“â€” WRONG - Mixed (modifies parameter AND returns value) bad_merge (a_target: SIMPLE_JSON_OBJECT; a_patch: SIMPLE_JSON_OBJECT): SIMPLE_JSON_OBJECT
 	do
 		-- Modifies a_target (command behavior)